from The Open University

 With a few easily available tools people can reveal the stored passwords on their computer and access previously deleted data.
 Learn about some of the issues in data privacy and computer forensics.
 This free course, Introduction to computer forensics and investigations, provides practical demonstration in a clear and accessible format.

-- have an understanding of the role of computer forensics in both the business and private world;
+- Understand of the role of computer forensics in both the business and private world;

-- be able to identify some of the current techniques and tools for forensic examinations;
+- Identify some of the current techniques and tools for forensic examinations;

-- be able to describe and identify basic principles of good professional practice for a forensic computing practitioner;
+- Describe and identify basic principles of good professional practice for a forensic computing practitioner;

-- become familiar with some forensic tools and know how to apply them in different situations.
+- Apply some forensic tools in different situations.

 - Current section: Introduction